 BIO

-Her practice is rooted in years of field observation and scientific collaboration, beginning with a formative residency at the California Academy of Sciences and continuing through ongoing research travel to diverse ecosystems.
+Her practice is rooted in years of field observation and scientific collaboration, beginning with a formative residency at the California Academy of Sciences and continuing through research across diverse ecosystems.
 These experiences inform a visual language shaped by close looking, ecological literacy, and sustained attention.
+She works from firsthand encounters with her subjects, often developing compositions from her own field photography and sustained study of place.

 Bozic has exhibited widely in the United States, contributed to the U.S. Department of State’s Art in Embassies program, and participated in National Geographic’s Endurance exhibition.
 She is a long-time partner of the conservation nonprofit Art into Acres, integrating artistic practice with environmental advocacy.